crate/cratedb-toolkit/doc/backlog.md

 # Backlog

 ## Iteration +1
-- Add "tags" to data model, for grouping, multi-tenancy, and more.
+- Add additional check if data table(s) exists, or not.
+- Dissolve JOIN-based retention task gathering, because, when the application does not discover any retention policy job, it can not discriminate between "no retention policy" and "no data", and this, it is not able to report about it correspondingly.
+- Refactor "partition"-based strategies into subfamily/category, in order to
+  make room for other types of strategies not necessarily using partitioned tables.

+## Iteration +2
 - Recurrent queries via scheduling.
-  Either use classic cron or systemd-timers, or use one of `APScheduler`, `schedule`, or `scheduler`.
+  Either use classic cron, or systemd-timers, or use one of `APScheduler`, `schedule`, or `scheduler`.

   ```python